bayyangjie/Flu-Vaccination-Analysis/README.md

 group by patient
 )
 ```

-A **LEFT JOIN** is used to merge the table of patients' earliest flu shot dates "flu_shot_2022" with their demograpic information from the "patients" table.
-The **CASE WHEN** statement denotes a '1' for vaccinated patients and '0' for non-vaccinated patients.
-This aids in performing data manipulation in Tableau for obtaining the count and percentages of vaccinated and non-vaccinated patients.
-An 'age' column is also created for deriving the ages of all patients.

-The finalised table from the **LEFT JOIN** is then loaded into Tableau.
+The query below performs a JOIN to merge patient's earliest flu shot dates with their demographic information.
+CASE WHEN is used to provide numerical indications for differentiating between vaccinated and non-vaccinated patients.
+The resulting table information is then loaded into Tableau for visualisation analysis.
 ```
 select  pat.birthdate
 	   ,pat.race